vivasaayi/algorithm-animations/bevy-word-search-ii/README.md

 # Bevy Word Search II

-Scaffold crate for animating the Word Search II algorithm (trie + backtracking).
-The placeholder scene renders grid and list markers so you can layer in gameplay logic later while keeping the crate runnable.
+Visualizes Word Search II algorithm using trie for word lookup and backtracking to find words in a 2D grid.
+Shows grid cells, found words, and search paths.

 ## Run